eisberg-labs/actix-permissions/README.md

 You could use actix-permissions for role based authorization check, like in *role-based-authorization* example.
 *hello-world* example is just a proof of concept, showing how you can compose a list of permissions, access service request, payload and injected services.

+## Permission Deny
+By default, 403 is returned for failed permission checks.
+You may want to toggle between `Unauthorized` and `Forbidden`, maybe customize 403 forbidden messages.
+That's why `check_with_custom_deny` is for.
+Take a look at [role based authorization example](./examples/role-based-authorization) for more info.

 ## Contributing